medleyjs/medley/docs/App.md

 <a id="close"></a>
 ### `app.close([callback])`

-Shuts down the app by closing the server and running the [`'onClose'`](Hooks.md#on-close) hooks.
+Shuts down the app by closing the server and running the [`'onClose'`](#on-close) handlers.
-If a `callback` is provided, it will be called once all of the `onClose` hooks have completed.
+If a `callback` is provided, it will be called once all of the handlers have completed.

+The `callback` will receive an error object as the first parameter if one of the handlers failed, or an array or errors if multiple handlers failed.

 <a id="decorate"></a>
 ### `app.decorate(name, value)`